 Inefficiencies of Traditional WAN

-In 2020/2021, businesses are embracing digital transformation more rapidly than ever expected.
+In recent years, businesses are embracing digital transformation more rapidly than ever expected.
 Remote working and online meetings are now standards.
 Many applications are moved to the public cloud and many services are now available over the Internet.
 Companies want to reduce costs and manage their infrastructure more effectively.
 However, the traditional wide-area network (WAN) was designed to connect users at remote sites to applications hosted in the company's data center.
 Dedicated leased lines and MPLS circuits were used to provide secure and reliable connectivity to the DC.
 Although some applications are now in public clouds and the Internet, the traffic from the remote sites must come to the DC first and then be routed to the Public Cloud and back.
 This concept is visualized in figure 1.

 This WAN design no longer works well in a digital world where applications are out of the data center, and the users consuming those applications are using a diverse set of mobile devices.
 As businesses are rapidly adopting Software-as-a-service (SaaS) and Infrastructure-as-a-service (IaaS) models, it is pretty common to have ERP applications hosted in AWS, office applications such as Office 365 being used over the Internet, company-specific apps hosted in the HQ data center, and 3rd party applications hosted in another datacenter.
 In this scenario, the traditional WAN connectivity between the branches and the DC is not the most effective way to connect to all applications and creates the following inefficiencies: